Privacy and Security

-These required criteria were outlined and clarified in the Commission's Public Notice CRTC 1999-29.
-This notice also announced that, upon application, the Commission certify whether an independent production fund meets the criteria and is eligible to receive and administer contributions from BDUs.
+In Public Notice CRTC 1999-29 the Commission outlined the criteria that it would use to certify whether an independent production fund is eligible to receive and administer contributions from BDUs.

 In Public Notice CRTC 2001-30, the Commission amended the eligibility criteria so that treaty co-productions will no longer require 65% Canadian financing in order to qualify for access to contributions by BDUs to certified independent production funds.